describo/describo.github.io/src/faqs.md

 are made visible in the UI (including any that overlap the schema.org definitions) with the others always available.
 This allows the profile author complete control over what is shown and how.

+RO-Crate Editor profiles do not operate this way and as such, are not as flexible.

 Another difference is how the layouts are defined.
 In Describo Profiles, the profile author can define their own layouts per entity.
 Further, the profile author has complete control over how the properties are grouped and what those groups are called.
 This is not possible with RO-Crate editor